buenagames/buena-mono/README.md

 ## Enabling ligatures in your editor

-Buena Mono's code ligatures use `calt`/`liga`, which are on by default in most engines.
+buena mono's code ligatures use `calt`/`liga`, which are on by default in most engines.
 Where they aren't:

 - **VS Code** — `"editor.fontFamily": "Buena Mono"`, `"editor.fontLigatures": true`